 Protecting your home

-Having the right cover is important if you need to make a claim.
-At MORE THAN we cover for a storm, flood, and bad weather damage to the home.
+Having the right cover is important if you need to make a claim, especially during colder spells.
+At MORE THAN, we offer 3 options: